spaijder/zseit/zad2web/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Login and password to bank site is: L: `ben` P: `ten`
+You can deposit and withdraw money to your account, PIN: `1111`

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.